pjay79/payments-api/README.md

 ## How do I get set up?

-Add a .env file with the following variables:
+Add a .env file with the following variables (replace region with your preferred value on AWS):

 ```
 STAGE=development